leonhe/hugo_eiio/README.md

 # Hugo blog theme

-✍️🎨
+✍️  🎨

-This is a [hugo](https://gohugo.io/) static blog engine theme, if you like 😍💗 this theme,please give me star🌟🌟  ~_~
+This is a [hugo](https://gohugo.io/) static blog engine theme, if you like 😍 💗 this theme,please give me star🌟🌟  ~_~

 ## Features

-	- ✏️Blog ️
+	- ✏️ Blog ️
-	- 🎩 👄💃Modern、Responsive
+	- 🎩 Modern、Responsive
-	- 🅾️Syntax highlight
+	- 🅾️ Syntax highlight
-	- Emoji😄,Disqus🌐
+	- Emoji 😄 ,Disqus 🌐
-	- 🏙🎇🌆Post thumbnail images
+	- 🏙🎇🌆 Post thumbnail images

 [See Demo](https://heyuanfei.com)